FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

     * Email and account verification
     * Passwordless login

-Due to how limiting and insecure this grant is, it has been removed from the latest OAuth specification and it is recommended to not use it in production.
+Due to how limiting and insecure this grant is, it has been removed from the latest draft of the OAuth specification and it is recommended to not use it in production.

-<<TODO add info here if they really want to implement this, point them at docs>>
+If you aren't dissuaded by the above issues with this grant, and you have a use case where you really need it, please [check out our documentation](/docs/v1/tech/oauth/#example-resource-owner-password-credentials-grant), which walks you through how to use it.

 ### Client Credentials Grant